 The Daniel P. Thomas Material Recovery Facility (MRF) serves as the cornerstone for recycling efforts for the municipalities in the Refuse Disposal District #1.
-The facility processed 76,314 tons of recyclables in 2011.
-Revenue from the sale of recyclables (an 80 percent share, as per contract agreement with City Carting) was $9,283,524.
+The facility processed over 71,000 tons of recyclables in 2012.
+Revenue from the sale of recyclables (an 80 percent share, as per contract agreement with City Carting) was over $6,000,000.

 About 90% of the residentially collected recyclable material in Westchester County is processed at the MRF.
 The facility recently underwent a five-month retrofit, to outfit it with the latest technology.
 Now high tech optical sorting equipment shoots thousands of laser beams per second through each plastic container to identify the resin type.
 This allows the county to continue recycling plastic containers coded 1 and 2 and also collect and recycle containers coded 3 through 7, including yogurt containers, plastic cups and take-out food boxes.